smt/alpine-docker/README.md

-# dockerfiles
+# alpine-docker
-Various Dockerfiles I use on the desktop and on servers.
+Various Dockerfiles I use on the desktop and on servers, based on Alpine Linux.